BACK TO OTHER TRIPS

 Magic hour and nighttime in the rainy woods:

 So many spiders here too!
 And birds, frogs, worms, caterpillars, moths… All signs point to a really healthy forest!
-Thankfully this giant one was OUTSIDE the tent.
+We were actually INUNDATED by inch worms, it was unpleasant.
+Couldn’t get away from them, they were hanging from the trees by the hundred thousand.
+I carried them from here to the 2 hotels, the airport, and I just found one crawling in our bathroom in Brooklyn haha.
+Thankfully this giant spider was OUTSIDE the tent.

 We were getting damn tired of the rain by now.
 And little did we know a HUGE, scary thunderstorm was just about to swoop down on us.